omakoto/reenv/README.md

 This lets you capture environment changes made in one shell (or subshell) and replay them in another.

+## What are saved

+Environmental variables (e.g. `$PATH`), shell variables (unexported ones) and shell functions.

+## What are not saved

+Everything else -- for example, `stty` state, processes started in the background, shell options (e.g. `set -e`), changes made to the filesystem, etc etc.

 # Usage

 ```bash